webpatrick/solax_local/README.md

 - This means the selected model is not recognized
 - Check the selection during configuration

+## ✨ What changed in this fork

+This fork is specifically aligned with the SolaX X1 Micro 2-in-1 inverter family using firmware versions Wi‑Fi 011.00 and DSP 012.00.
+Compared with the upstream project, the protocol parsing and sensor mapping were adjusted to match the request/response format used by these units, making the integration work with the firmware variant used in this setup.

+In addition, the integration now keeps the Total production and Daily production values stable across short offline periods and Home Assistant restarts.
+Instead of dropping back to zero when the inverter briefly reports empty or reset-like values, the last valid totals are retained so graphs and history remain accurate.

 ## 📦 Versions

 This fork is tuned for the SolaX X1 Micro 2-in-1 inverter family using firmware versions Wi‑Fi 011.00 and DSP 012.00.
 Compared with the upstream project, the protocol parsing and sensor mapping were adjusted to match the request/response layout used by these units, so the integration works with the firmware variant in use here instead of the generic/default implementation.